Diane Abbott: 2010 leadership election and frontbench role

 On 20 May 2010, Abbott announced her intention to stand in the Labour leadership contest.
-She secured the necessary 33 nominations by 9 June, assisted by the withdrawal of John McDonnell and support from David Miliband and Jack Straw, among others.
-On Saturday, 25 September 2010, Ed Miliband was announced as the new leader of the Labour Party, Abbott having been eliminated in the first round of voting after securing 7.24% of votes.
+She secured the necessary 33 nominations, assisted by the withdrawal of John McDonnell and support from David Miliband and Jack Straw, among others.
+On 25 September 2010, Ed Miliband was announced as the new leader of the Labour Party, Abbott having been eliminated in the first round of voting after securing 7.24% of votes.

 Abbott was later appointed Shadow Minister for Public Health by Ed Miliband, taking shadow responsibility for a range of issues including children's health, maternity services, sexual health, tobacco, nursing, obesity and alcohol abuse.
 Following her move onto the front bench, the Telegraph said on 27 September 2011 that Abbott had "become one of Labour's best front bench performers".

 On the issue of abortion, Abbott has become a vocal "pro-choice" supporter, opposing moves towards changing abortion counselling policy, and reducing the abortion time limit.
-She resigned from a cross-party group on abortion counselling saying it was no more than a front to push forward an anti-abortion agenda without debate in parliament.
+She resigned from a cross-party group on abortion counselling, saying it was no more than a front to push forward an anti-abortion agenda without debate in parliament.

 In 2011, she voted in favour of military intervention in Libya.

 On 5 February 2013, following the Second Reading, Abbott voted in favour of the Marriage (Same Sex Couples) Bill.

 Removal from the frontbench and 2015 London mayoral election

 On 8 October 2013, Abbott was sacked as Shadow Public Health Minister in a reshuffle by Labour leader Ed Miliband, and replaced by Luciana Berger.
-On 23 June 2014, Abbott had stated she would consider standing in the 2016 London mayoral election as Mayor of London.
-On 30 November 2014, Abbott announced her intention to put herself forward to become Labour's candidate at the London mayoral elections in 2016.
-She was unsuccessful in her bid for Labour's 2015 London mayoral election nomination.
+On 23 June 2014, Abbott had stated she would consider standing in the 2016 London mayoral election; on 30 November 2014, Abbott announced her intention to put herself forward to become Labour's candidate in the election, but was unsuccessful in the 2015 nomination process.

 She was one of 16 signatories of an open letter to Ed Miliband in January 2015 calling on the party to commit to oppose further austerity, take rail franchises back into public ownership and strengthen collective bargaining arrangements.

 Return to the frontbench

 A close ally of Jeremy Corbyn, Abbott was one of 36 Labour MPs to nominate him as a candidate in the Labour leadership election of 2015.
 Following Corbyn's election as Labour leader, Abbott was appointed to the post of Shadow Secretary of State for International Development.

-On 27 June 2016, after the resignations of many of Labour's ministerial team in the aftermath of the Brexit referendum, Abbott was promoted to the position of Shadow Health Secretary.
+On 27 June 2016, following the resignations of many of Labour's ministerial team in the aftermath of the Brexit referendum, Abbott was promoted to the position of Shadow Health Secretary.